H3LP3RS/HELP/README.md

 - sign in with Google or anonymously.
 - Fill up their medical information, containing useful information in case of emergency like blood type, allergy or current Treatment.
 - Add  an emergency contact to call in case of emergency.
-- Add there medical skills and the medicine they carry with them.
+- Add their medical skills and the medicine they carry with them.

 That's it they are ready to save and be saved.